Toddler Activities: Make A Pretty Mosaic with Colored Eggshells. This is a pretty activity for Easter but can be done with any theme or holiday.

 TIPS AND SUGGESTIONS

 Save eggshells when you cook scrambled eggs or peel off of boiled eggs.
-Rinse thoroughly and let dry.
+Rinse thoroughly and if possible gently peel inner skin from the shell.
+You

 Break shells into pieces about a quarter inch width in size if possible.
 As your child glues it on and presses it onto